Home

 For 2010, the product line added a complete electronic interface, the Blueair e-Series.

-Blueair's 403, and it's predecessors 401 and 402, are based on the original manually-switched Blueair air purifier - there are no electronic sensors or automatic settings (for which see Blueair 450e).
+Blueair's 403, is based on the original manually-switched Blueair air purifier - there are NO electronic sensors or automatic settings (for which see Blueair 450e).

 There is significant incorrect information on vendor websites about the 403 by Blueair, in part because it differs from other members of the product line.